s-etty/chess-analysis/README.md

 [Plotting multiple lines with same color, but using hue to separate the lines](https://stackoverflow.com/questions/67221399/plotting-multiple-lines-with-same-color-but-using-hue-to-separate-the-lines)

 [How to read a column of csv as dtype list using pandas?](https://stackoverflow.com/questions/32742976/how-to-read-a-column-of-csv-as-dtype-list-using-pandas)

+[How to Install Stockfish on Ubuntu](https://chess.stackexchange.com/questions/4353/how-to-install-stockfish-on-ubuntu) (particularly answers with chmod)